Callum Harriott: Gillingham

 Harriott signed a short-term deal for Gillingham on 23 November 2022.
 He left the club at the end of February 2023.

-Yeovil Town
+Non-league

 On 22 March 2023, Harriott signed for National League club Yeovil Town on a short-term contract till end of the season with an option to extend.

 However, despite the option to extend, on 1 June 2023, it was confirmed that Harriott had left Yeovil Town following a mutual termination of his contract.

-York City

 On 11 July 2023, Harriott signed for National League club York City on a contract of undisclosed terms.
 On 25 November 2024, Harriott left the club by mutual consent due to family reasons.

-AFC Croydon Athletic

 Harriott played one game for AFC Croydon Athletic on 30 November 2024.

-Ebbsfleet United

 On 7 December 2024, Harriott joined National League side Ebbsfleet United.
 He departed the club following relegation at the end of the 2024–25 season.

-Maidenhead United

 On 8 July 2025, Harriott joined Maidenhead United.
+On 17 December, he left the club after six appearances.

+Harriott returned to AFC Croydon Athletic in January 2026, where he played three games, before Braintree Town announced the signing of Harriott on 21 March 2026.